IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 ## Summary

 Awesome!
+You've completed the first lab of the workshop.
 You containerized and deployed a monolith application to cloud!
-You've completed the first section of the workshop.
+Do you see that it has started to "dance"?
+It can do better.

 Let's continue with the workshop.
 Head over to the [Runtime Modernization lab](../runtime-modernization/README.md).